jroimartin/trello/README.md

 $ t "Add examples @dev @home ^Today" "Add examples in the documentation"
 ```

+It is important to note that if no list is specified, "Inbox" is used by
+default.

 ## Disclaimer

 Right now, the trello package only implements those functions required by